elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 Notes:

-* Most of this we’ve already gone over, but it’s worth focusing on the need to develop targets for both the short- and long-term.
-Once you’ve set a goal with a timeline that’s farther into the future (say the next few quarters, or your fiscal year) you can then work backwards and identify the milestones you’ll need to hit on the way there.
+* Most of this we've already gone over, but it's worth focusing on the need to develop targets for both the short- and long-term.
+Once you've set a goal with a timeline that's farther into the future (say the next few quarters, or your fiscal year) you can then work backwards and identify the milestones you'll need to hit on the way there.

-* Let’s say, for example, you want to sign up 1,500 newsletter subscribers in the first quarter of the year.
-You’ll want to set monthly, bi-weekly or even weekly targets to get there.
-That way you’ll be able to continually reassess and change course as needed on your way to achieving the longer-term goal.
+* Let's say, for example, you want to sign up 1,500 newsletter subscribers in the first quarter of the year.
+You'll want to set monthly, bi-weekly or even weekly targets to get there.
+That way you'll be able to continually reassess and change course as needed on your way to achieving the longer-term goal.

 * You could divide the targets up equally according to each month.
 In this case that would be 500 subscriptions in January, 500 in February and 500 in March.
 However you may want to get more specific.
 There are more days in January and March than February, so maybe you want to set a target of 600 for those months.
 Or maybe you typically get more website traffic in February (perhaps your business has a presence at a major trade show) so you decide to set a target of 800 in that month.